hkbakke/rsync-backup/README.md

     ./backup.py -c <config> -t
 Additional features:

     ./backup.py --help
+Manually verify backup without using rsync-backup:

+	cd /path/to/backups/<label>/backups/<backup>/backup
+	zcat ../checksums.gz | md5sum -c

 ### Note about parallel backups
 By default rsync-backup is doing 2 backups in parallel when not specifying a specific backup to prevent a single long running backup from blocking all other backups from running.
 The number of parallel processes can be configured with the `-p N` argument.
 Parallel runs will cause the log output from the different backups to interleave with each other as they are printed to the screen.
 If this is not acceptable you can disable the parallelization by setting `-p 1`, effectively making rsync-backup process the backups